ernest0507/LAMBA_Team-22/docs/definition-of-done.md

 - [ ] `README.md` is updated when setup, run, deployment, backend, Android, or access instructions change.
 - [ ] `CHANGELOG.md` is updated for user-visible changes, or the pull request marks the changelog update as not applicable.
 - [ ] Public repository artifacts do not include credentials, private customer data, recordings, unnecessary PII, or confidential materials
-- [ ] Customer feedback or UAT findings that affect scope, quality, or usability are linked to a follow-up issue, PBI, roadmap item, or documented decision.
 - [ ] Architecture documentation and related ADRs are updated when the change affects backend structure, persistence, deployment, integrations, critical modules, or major quality risks.
 - [ ] Quality requirements added or changed for Assignment 5 and later work link to the related ADRs when applicable.